-You want to start accepting card payments.
-What do you need?
-Here are the three main components:
+If you want to start accepting card payments, there are the three main components:

-Once a payment hits your merchant account, it will usually take between 24 hours to 7 days to transfer to your business bank account.
+Once a payment hits your merchant account, it will usually take between twenty four hours to seven days to transfer to your business bank account.
 At Pomelo Pay, payments are deposited the next working day.

 This is the piece of software that is attached to your website that allows you to accept debit and card payments.
 It’s usually included in your card reader package and can be synced with any offline payments.
 At Pomelo Pay, our intuitive payment gateway makes payments very straightforward and easy to process.

 Traditionally, the card payment machine is a physical POS device used to accept in-person payments.